shandysulen/ethereum-dapp-starter/README.md

 # Ethereum Dapp Starter

-_Ethereum Dapp Starter is an opinionated boilerplate Next.js 14 starter kit for production-ready Ethereum dapps.
+_Ethereum Dapp Starter is an opinionated boilerplate Next.js 14 starter kit for production-ready Ethereum dapps with a focus on edge compute/storage and end-to-end type safety.
 This repository is expected to evolve over time.
 Questions and suggestions are always welcomed._

 ## Stack